arangodb/docs/3.8/graphs-custom-pregel.md

 ### Math Library

-The following mathematical functions are available in all context.
+The following mathematical functions are available in all contexts.
 They all interpret the data as a `double` and directly forward their input to the respective [C/C++ library implementation](https://en.cppreference.com/w/cpp/numeric/math){:target="_blank"}.